 For those with XX chromosomes, attention deficit hyperactivity disorder may as well be called the opposite: inattention non-hyperactivity disorder.
 It’s probably the key reason many women and girls with ADHD don’t know they have it.

-The most dominant signs in girls are often internal versus external, and they often present as part of the inattentive—versus hyperactive—subtype, says a study published in The Primary Care Companion for CNS Disorders.
+The most dominant signs of ADHD in girls are often internal versus external, and they often present as part of the inattentive—versus hyperactive—subtype, says a study published in The Primary Care Companion for CNS Disorders.
 “They’re the little girl who sits in the back of the room quietly staring out the window and twisting hair in her finger,” says Boston psychiatrist Edward Hallowell, M.D., coauthor of ADHD 2.0 and founder of The Hallowell ADHD Centers.

-Why Women Get the Diagnostic Shaft
+Why Women Get the Shaft with ADHD Diagnosis and Treatment

 symptoms of other mental health issues